SENSAAS/sensaas/README.md

    A gfit+hfit score > 1.0 means that similaries were identified.

-Here IMATINIB.sdf and IMATINIB_mv.sdf are the 2 same molecules thus you can evaluate the RMSD value by using rdkit tool (only possible if you install rdkit from the optional packages (see above):
+Here IMATINIB.sdf and IMATINIB_mv.sdf are the 2 same molecules thus you can evaluate the RMSD value by using rdkit tool (only possible if you install rdkit from the optional packages, see above)):

 	python utils/rdkit-CalcLigRMSD.py examples/IMATINIB.sdf Source_tran.sdf

 Here, it returns RMSD= 0.00

+## Visualization

+You can use any molecular viewer.
+For instance, you can use (if you installed rdkit from the optional packages)

+	pymol examples/IMATINIB.sdf examples/IMATINIB_mv.sdf Source_tran.sdf

 ## Licenses
 1. SENSAAS code is released under [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)